Brother Profile 552 knitting machine is a rare find and I was lucky to work on one and even knit on it.

 The retaining bar needs a sponge strip, which needs to be replaced every 6-12 months depending on how often the machine is used and how vigorously it is oiled.

-The row counter is of a more modern design (unlike its 4-push button counterpart, Brother Profile KH551).
+The row counter (available in my store) is of a more modern design (unlike its 4-push button counterpart, Brother Profile KH551).
 However, the carriage handle is a typical (for older models) screw-on handle, that can be completely removed for storage.

 The handle then can be placed inside the case in a specially allocated space.
 Mast, sinker plate, and cast-on combs also have allocated places inside the lid.
 The storage box sits on the left-hand side of the bed.